Publications and Plain Language Summaries

 "Delayed cortical thinning in children and adolescents with prenatal alcohol exposure"

-In this study, brain MRI scans found differences in the timeline of brain development when comparing children, aged 8–17, with prenatal alcohol exposure (PAE) to children without exposure.
+In this study, brain MRI scans found differences in the timeline of brain development when comparing children, aged 8–17, with PAE to children without exposure.
 This aspect of brain development is thought to be important in increasing efficiency as children get older because it is associated with increased performance on cognitive tasks - like attention and memory.
 In this study, children with PAE showed an atypical pattern in this measure of brain development and cognitive performance.
 This study suggests that PAE may continue to have an impact on brain health into childhood and adolescence, delaying important steps in brain development compared to typically developing children of the same age.
 The findings illustrate the importance of repeated assessments of cognitive functioning over childhood / adolescence and highlight the need for continuous interventions such as special education programming and therapies.

 Learn more here.